YMQSec/Portfolio/docs/index.md

 ---

-## 🧑‍💻 About Me
+<h2 class="section-title">🧑‍💻 About Me</h2>
-I’m a cybersecurity specialist with a passion for protecting data and systems.
-I hold Security+ and Network+ certifications and am currently building my portfolio to showcase my expertise in vulnerability scanning, network analysis, and ethical hacking.
+<p>I’m a cybersecurity specialist with a passion for protecting data and systems.
+I hold Security+ and Network+ certifications and am currently building my portfolio to showcase my expertise in vulnerability scanning, network analysis, and ethical hacking.</p>

 ---

-## 🔧 Skills
+<h2 class="section-title">🔧 Skills</h2>

 <table class="skills-table">
   <tr>